downlinko/downlinko.github.io/_posts/development/2018-08-06-download-install-python-2-7-windows.md

 Check your windows bit version and click on the corresponding link.

-In this guide we will install the 64-bit version.
+In this guide, we will install the 64-bit version.
 So we click on the link that contains `x86-64`: `Windows x86-64 MSI installer`.

 <img src="{{ site.url }}/assets/images/posts/development/python/python-2-7-15-windows-installer.png" alt="python 2-7-15 windows installer">

 Wait for the download to complete.

-> Do you want to skip above steps?
+> Do you want to skip the above steps?
 Here is the direct link to download the [32 bit](https://www.python.org/ftp/python/2.7.15/python-2.7.15.msi){:target="_blank"} or [64 bit](https://www.python.org/ftp/python/2.7.15/python-2.7.15.amd64.msi){:target="_blank"} Python 2.7.15 installer for Windows.

 ## Step #2: Install